Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Assembly of the source list

 To avoid these false positive detections, we have implemented an improved detection scheme in \texttt{SE++} that reduces the number of false detections around bright galaxies.
 In this detection scheme there is in addition to the \verb|detection-threshold| and \verb|detection-minimum-area| discussed above a second threshold with: \begin{itemize} \item \verb|core-threshold-value|: the SNR threshold value; \item \verb|core-minimum-area|: the number of pixels above the core-threshold-value an objects needs to have to validate the object; \end{itemize} With these two detection thresholds it is possible to have a rather low value for the \verb|detection-threshold| parameter.
 Then the detection areas of large galaxies extend into the region of the fake objects.
 The second, higher threshold \verb|core-threshold-value| then eliminates the false detections that result from the low value \verb|detection-threshold| at noise peaks in the sky background.
 The lower value of the detection-threshold in the `deep detection' leads to a larger detection area (around) of the objects.

 The VIS detection image is the background-subtracted mosaiced image described in Sects.\ \ref{subsect:mosaicing} and \ref{subsect:background}.
-For the detection in NIR we produce a deep NIR detection image from the \YE, \JE, and \HE background-subtracted mosaiced images using weighted summation.
-The different zero points of the input images are taken into account in the weighted summation to yield a common zero point for the resulting deep NIR detection image.
+For the detection in NIR we produced a deep NIR detection image from the \YE, \JE, and \HE background-subtracted mosaiced images using weighted summation.
+The different zero points of the input images were taken into account in the weighted summation to yield a common zero point for the resulting deep NIR detection image.

 Table~\ref{tab:detection_params} lists the most important parameters used in the VIS and NIR detection.
-The segmentation filters are chosen to have a width similar to the target population, which are faint galaxies.
-The other parameters have been `calibrated' using simulated images to produce a rate of false detections $<1\%$, which is a typical value for large-scale surveys.
+The segmentation filters were chosen to have a width similar to the target population, which are faint galaxies.
+The other parameters were `calibrated' using simulated images to produce a rate of false detections $<1\%$, which is a typical value for large-scale surveys.